Postcommunion

-The Postcommunion or Prayer after Communion, in Catholic liturgy, is the text said or sung following the Communion of the Mass.
+The Postcommunion prayer, or Prayer after Communion, in Catholic liturgy, is the text said or sung following the Communion of the Mass.

 History

 Early church

-The prayer after communion was mentioned in the first century Didache document.
+The prayer after communion was mentioned in the first century Didache.

 The Communion act finishes the essential Eucharistic service, and early Masses, as described by Justin Martyr, did not have anything afterward.
 However, prayers were later added.
 The earliest complete liturgy extant, that of the "Apostolic Constitutions", contains two such prayers, a thanksgiving and a blessing.

 A significant resemblance between the Roman Rite and that of the "Apostolic Constitutions" is that at Rome, too, there were formerly at every Mass two prayers of the same nature.
 In the "Leonine Sacramentary" they have no title, but according to Adrian Fortescue, "their character is obvious".
 The Gelasian Sacramentary calls the first postcommunio, the second ad populum.

 In both sacramentaries these two prayers form part of the normal Mass said throughout the year, though not every Mass has both; the prayers "ad populum" in the latter book are comparatively rare.
 They also begin to change their character.
 The formerly constant terms tuere, protege, etc. are rarer; many are ordinary collects with no pronounced idea of prayers for blessing and protection.

 In the "Gregorian Sacramentary" the second prayer, now called Super populum, occurs almost only from Septuagesima to Easter; the first, Ad complendum, continues throughout the year, but both have lost much of their original character.
 The Ad complendum prayer (which became the post-communion) has become a collect formed on the model of the collect at the beginning of Mass, though generally it keeps some allusion to the Communion just received.
 That is still the state of these prayers after the Communion.